r4pi/r4pi.org/content/using_r.md

 Again, press enter to see the next example.
 The code for each example is shown in the REPL too, so you can start to get a feel for how you might be able to start creating some plots of your own.

-Now that we've played around a little in R, we should exit the REPL.
+Now that you've played around a little in R, you can exit the REPL.

 The official way to do this is with the `quit()` funtion, but R's developers have given us a handy alias, `q()`, to use instead.